chriskal96/claimer-detection/README.md

     --model_name_or_path <model name or path to the model>
 ```

-The returned value will be the Claimer of the claim.
-If the value that the model returns is not an organisation or a person (a named enitty recognition model was used), or the predicted propability is bellow 0.01 then the returned value will be 'Author' meaning the Author of the context.
+The returned value will be the Claimer of the Claim.
+If the value that the model returns is not an organisation or a person (a named enitty recognition model was used to filter the model's output), or the predicted propability is bellow 0.01 (defined threshold for accepting predicted values) then the returned value will be 'Author' meaning the Author of the context.

 ## Acknowledgments